jcai8649/Calculator/README.md

 # Calculator
 A calculator project for calculating numbers.
-Built with HTML, CSS, JavaScript.
+Built with HTML, CSS, JavaScript